gtoran/CarND-Vehicle-Detection/writeup_report.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented the sliding window search in the eight block of code, which I reused from Udacity's lesson example with some minor tweaks.
 Mainly, I set default values for most arguments and simplified areas of code which I deemed unnecesary for this project.
-I also modified the function return so it outputs the rediction results to a list.
+I also modified the function return so it outputs the prediction results to a list.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+To optimize the classifier, I started off with the example parameters provided in the lesson material.
+After trial and error, it turns out that these parameters were the most suited for my simulation (I achieved the highest train and test accuracies).
+For example, a value of 10 for `pix_per_cell` and 4 for `cell_per_block` return a 99% train accuracy instead of the optimal 100%.

 Here are some example images of the first stage, when the pipeline has only identified positive matches without discarding false positives, overlaying results, etc.

 ![Pipeline - Positive Detection](https://gtoran.github.io/repository-assets/CarND-Vehicle-Detection-P5/positive-detection.png)
 ---